 If a category grows at this rate, it is steady and holds its own.
 If it grows slower, the category is in relative decline.
-If it grows faster it is gaining share relative to other categories.
-The hurdle is what we call intrinsic growth.
+If it grows faster, it is gaining share relative to other categories.
+The hurdle is what we call the intrinsic growth rate.

-The numbers may come as a surprise: “I’m growing my category at 10% a year in Bangladesh, and you’re telling me I’m in decline!”
-“Yes, you are slowly declining in per capita consumption among relevant consumers”.
+The numbers may come as a surprise: “I’m growing my category at 8% a year in Pakistan, and you’re telling me I’m in decline!”
+Yes, you are slowly declining among relevant consumers.

 Many other factors help determine category or competitive success in consumer goods and retail.
 But this is a useful metric that helps explain if, e.g., achieving 6% annual growth in the Philippines is easier than 2% growth in Australia (it is).
 It also points to the massive opportunities in premium price tiers.